Lloyd Hopkins Trilogy

 The Lloyd Hopkins Trilogy consists of the three crime fiction novels written by James Ellroy: Blood on the Moon (1984), Because the Night (1984) and Suicide Hill (1985).

 Characters

 The main character in all three novels is Lloyd Hopkins, an LAPD detective.
 Born in 1942, Hopkins hails from a Silverlake Irish Protestant family.
 He is very tall and muscular, has an outstanding I.Q., is a sexual addict and sometimes feels entitled to break the law in order to right wrongs.
 Hopkins can't stand music or other loud noises, and frequently goes for days without sleep while working a hot case.

-In an October 13, 2017 interview, actor Tom Hanks stated that he would be interested in playing Lloyd Hopkins if a film or stage adaptation was to be produced.
+Motivation to create the character stemmed from Ellroy wanting to create a cop character who harbored both racist and reactionary impulses, but was not defined solely by them.
+Thomas Harris's Red Dragon was also a huge influence on the character.

 Other characters involved in the novels include: